 If you incentivize your employees and cultivate a little bit of friendly competition, they’re bound to get more work done.
 You don’t want to go over the top with this, or perpetually have competitions running.
 Otherwise, you will create a slightly overbearing culture.

 Run something every now and again however, and you’ll be able to breathe fresh air into the typical working week.
 Your staff will want to go above and beyond.
-Your managers will be able to extract the extra 10% they’ve been looking for.
+Your managers will be able to extract the extra efforts from employees that they’ve been looking for.
 Consequently, your business will grow.

 Make sure to congratulate any runners up as well.
 You should applaud their extra efforts as well.
 So, make them feel valued by saying a few kind words when you hand out the prizes.
 That way you’ll be able to keep everyone onside.